grow-assistant/sales-assistant/codebase_export.md

     loc_str = location if location else "an unknown location" am_str = ", ".join(amenities) if amenities else "no specific amenities"

     payload = {
         "messages": [
             {
                 "role": "system",
-                "content": (
-                    "You are a helpful assistant that provides a brief overview of a club's location and amenities."
+                "content": "You are a helpful assistant that provides a brief overview of a club, it's location, and it's amenities."
-                )
             },
             {
                 "role": "user",